 An investigation for driving while under the influence consists of several phases.
-The officer’s observation of the vehicle, the officer’s observation of the driver and the officer’s administration of field sobriety tests.
+The officer’s observation of the vehicle, the officer’s observation of the driver, and the officer’s administration of field sobriety tests.
 Many contacts with a driver is made after a routine traffic stop.
-The officer will smell alcohol, and will immediately escalate the citizen contact into a driving while under the influence investigation.
-An attorney qualified to handle a driving while under the influence will be able to examine the officer’s actions and lack of difficulties in driving to demonstrate the driver was not under the influence.
+The officer will smell alcohol, and will immediately escalate the citizen contact into driving while under the influence investigation.
+An attorney qualified to handle driving while under the influence will be able to examine the officer’s actions and lack of difficulties in driving to demonstrate the driver was not under the influence.

 After the officer has made the stop of the driver, the officer will then commence the second phase of the driving while under the influence investigation.
-The officer is trained to look for the existence of number of observations to help form an opinion of whether to arrest the motorist.
+The officer is trained to look for the existence of a number of observations to help form an opinion of whether to arrest the motorist.
 The officer will only look for facts that demonstrate a person could be intoxicated and will not consider the absence of all the other facts in making the arrest decision.
 Once again, a qualified attorney can point out problems and facts the officer overlooked.
 Many times, the officer’s opinion is incorrect, and unless the driver has someone on their side, this information is overlooked.

 Finally, after making the observations, the officer will move to the third phase, pre-arrest screening.
 During the pre-arrest screening, the officer will generally administer Standard Field Sobriety Tests.
 The Standardized test are the Horizontal Gaze Nystagmus, the Walk and Turn, and the One Leg Stand Test.
-These test were never developed to determine impairment, but were developed to help the officer make an arrest decision.
+These tests were never developed to determine impairment but were developed to help the officer make an arrest decision.
 An arrest decision is approximately a 10-15% chance that the crime occurred.

 In Nebraska, a driver is not required to perform the standardized test.
-These standardized test were developed to put the driver in an awkward and unnatural position.
+These standardized tests were developed to put the driver in an awkward and unnatural position.
 All of these tests have specific administration and evaluation standards.
 Many times the officer does not follow these standards.
 Due to the problems in the administration of these tests, it is necessary for an attorney who is familiar with the type of training the officer has to examine if the test were conducted and evaluated properly, as well as, if the officer was legally allowed to request the test in the first place.
 The officer who evaluates this test will not consider all the things the driver did right.
 The officer will only look for the things that were done wrong.
-Once the officer has collected all the information of what the driver did incorrectly, the officer will an arrest and request a blood, breath or urine test.
+Once the officer has collected all the information about what the driver did incorrectly, the officer will arrest and request a blood, breath, or urine test.

 If you’re facing a DUI charge, you need someone with experience to help you.
 At Island Law Office, PC, LLO, we have the only attorney in Western Nebraska who is a Member of the National College for DUI Defense.
 At Island Law Office, PC, LLO, we understand the science and common mistakes made in a DUI investigation.
 When you’re faced with a DUI and the loss of your license, you need someone who understands the charge.
 You need Island Law Office, PC, LLO.